NJShore Guide

 How long do hard coolers keep ice compared to soft coolers?

-Premium hard coolers (like Yeti or RTIC) can keep ice for 5-7 days in ideal conditions, while standard hard coolers maintain ice for 2-4 days.
-Soft coolers typically keep ice for 24-48 hours.
-For a full beach day, any quality cooler works, but multi-day camping trips require hard coolers.
+Premium hard coolers (YETI, RTIC) keep ice 5–7 days in ideal conditions.
+Standard hard coolers do 2–4 days.
+Soft coolers do 24–48 hours.
+For a full beach day, any quality cooler works; multi-day camping or offshore trips need a hard cooler.

 Are expensive coolers worth the money?

-Premium coolers ($200-400) are worth it if you regularly camp, fish offshore, or need multi-day ice retention.
-For day trips to the beach, a $30-80 cooler works perfectly fine.
+Premium coolers ($200–$400) are worth it if you regularly camp, fish offshore, or need multi-day ice retention.
+For day trips, a $30–$80 cooler works fine.
 The premium price pays for rotomolded construction, thicker insulation, and bear-proof durability.

 What size cooler do I need for a beach day?